About Sphinx > Founder and President

 Aaron P. Dworkin

-Named a 2005 MacArthur Fellow, a former member of the Obama National Arts Policy Committee and President Obama’s first appointment to the National Council on the Arts, Aaron P. Dworkin is the Founder and President of The Sphinx Organization, the leading national arts organization that transforms lives through the power of diversity and the arts.
-An author, social entrepreneur, artist-citizen and an avid youth education advocate, he continually receives extensive national recognition for his leadership and service to communities.
+Named a 2005 MacArthur Fellow, a former member of the Obama National Arts Policy Committee, President Obama’s first appointment to the National Council on the Arts and Michigan’s Governor Rick Snyder’s appointee to the Michigan Council for Arts and Cultural Affairs Aaron P. Dworkin has been regarded as an esteemed arts leader across party lines.
+As a highly distinguished social and arts entrepreneur, he is the Founder and President of The Sphinx Organization, the leading national arts organization that transforms lives through the power of diversity and the arts.
 Dr. Dworkin serves as Host and Executive Producer of the Dworkin Arts & Creativity Report and founded the Dworkin Foundation where he serves as Chairman of the Board.
 His memoir titled Uncommon Rhythm: A Black, White, Jewish, Jehovah's Witness, Irish Catholic Adoptee's Journey to Leadership was released through Aquarius Press.

-Dr. Dworkin has been featured in People Magazine, on NBC’s Today Show and Nightly News, CNN, named one of Newsweek’s 15 People Who Make America Great, NPR’s The Story and Performance Today, in addition to articles in The New York Times, Chicago Tribune, Detroit News and Free Press, Washington Post, Chronicle of Philanthropy, Emerge and Jet Magazines and many other media outlets.
+Dr. Dworkin has been featured in People Magazine, on NBC’s Today Show and Nightly News, CNN, named one of Newsweek’s 15 People Who Make America Great, NPR’s The Story and Performance Today, in addition to articles in GIA Reader, The New York Times, Chicago Tribune, Detroit News and Free Press, Washington Post, Chronicle of Philanthropy, Emerge and Jet Magazines and many other media outlets.
 He is the recipient of the Royal Philharmonic Society Honorary Membership, Harvard University’s Vosgerchian Teaching Award, National Governors Association 2005 Distinguished Service to State Government Award, Detroit Symphony’s 2007 Lifetime Achievement Award, 2003 Michiganian of the Year, Crain’s 40 Under 40 and Who’s Who Awards, BET’s History Makers in the Making Award, AT&T Excellence in Education Award, National Black MBA’s "Entrepreneur Of The Year.”